robmoore-i/practiced/README.md

 }
 ```

+Note that the script paths are from the location of wherever you run `practiced.py` from.

 ## Prompt Generator

 An _executable script_ (including correct shebang line) which _prints to stdout_ a _string of json_ with two fields: `prompt` and `answer`.
 For example: